Class Recommendation List

 - Category 4: Strawberry Lemonade or Pumpkin Spice or Classic Christmas or Gingerbread Sweeties or Under the Sea

-- Category 5 or 6: Sweet Hearts or Cozy Fall or Candy Canes or Easter Eggs or Halloween Cuties or Christmas Trees or Birthday
+- Category 5 or 6: Sweet Hearts or Cozy Fall or Candy Canes or Easter Eggs or Halloween Cuties or Christmas Trees or Birthday or Snowflakes

 SIX CLASSES - skill level progression